microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/drive.md

 2015-10-25 14:57:30 UTC -->
 <!-- {
   "type": "#page.annotation",
-  "description": "drive resource",
-  "keywords": "",
+  "description": "Drive is a top level object for OneDrive API that provides access to the contents of a drive. ", "keywords": "drive,objects,resources",
   "section": "documentation",
-  "tocPath": "OneDrive/Drive"
+  "tocPath": "Drives",
-}-->
+  "tocBookmarks": { "Resources/Drive": "#" }
+} -->